 1. Condoms Break Easily And Are Therefore Ineffective

 Condoms are one of the most effective forms of birth control especially if they contain spermicide.
 But several people falsely assume that condoms aren’t as reliable as they may break easily.
 When condoms are used correctly and consistently, their efficiency in preventing pregnancy is estimated to be at 98%.
-In order to ensure that you don’t cause a tear in the condom, avoid contact with
+In order to ensure that you don’t cause a tear in the condom, avoid contact with nails, jewelry, and teeth.

 2. Two Is Better Than One

 Two Is NOT better than one.
 Some people tend to assume that if they use two condoms instead of one, it would offer double the protection.
 But that is just not how it works.
 The friction created when the layers of latex rub against each other makes it more likely for the condoms to break or tear.
 Using one condom correctly is the safest option.

 3. You Just Have To Use A Condom Before Ejaculation

 In order to ensure maximum efficiency condoms have to be used from initial genital contact up until ejaculation.
 People tend to forget that pre-ejaculate is also capable of causing pregnancy and spreading sexually transmitted diseases.
 Condoms also offer protection against STIs that are transmitted through skin-to-skin contact.

 It is a common misconception that condoms don’t have expiration dates.
 Using expired condoms may cause skin irritation and rashes.
 Apart from this, expired condoms that contain spermicide may have lost some of its potency.
 The latex also becomes more susceptible to tearing if it’s past its expiration.
 While it is essential to keep these things in mind, also remember that using an expired condom is better than no condom at all.